 Research focus.
-My group’s research in synthetic materials chemistry focuses on the preparation of new monomers, polymers, and nanocomposite structures.
-Recognizing that many pressing needs in materials science and engineering cannot be satisfied with commercially available “off the shelf” polymers, we strive to create novel functional polymers that in turn open opportunities in soft materials science.
-Our work has produced several exciting advances across numerous application areas, ranging from new types of polymer interlayers in electronic materials and devices (e.g., Science 2014 and Angew Chem 2019) to functional polymers that produce “smart droplets” and advance the fundamental science of materials at fluid-fluid interfaces (e.g., Advanced Materials 2017 and Advanced Functional Materials 2019).
-We enjoy working simultaneously along several areas of synthetic chemistry, some of which are described below, which brings a diverse scientific atmosphere and collaborative spirit to our group.
-We regularly update activities on our website and invite you to follow us on Twitter @Emrickgroup.
+My group’s work in synthetic polymer chemistry includes the preparation of new monomers, polymers, and nanocomposite structures, and cuts across application areas of biomolecular materials, electronic materials and devices, and interface modification and stabilization.
+Recognizing that many pressing needs in materials science and engineering cannot be satisfied with commercially available “off-the-shelf” polymers, we strive to discover functional polymers that open exciting opportunities in soft materials science.
+Some materials chemistry advances made by my group include new types of polymer interlayers in electronic materials and devices (Science 2014, Angew Chem 2019, and ACS Nano 2021), functional polymers that produce “smart droplets” and “adhesive fluids” (Advanced Functional Materials 2019 and J. Am.
+Chem.
+Soc.
+2021), and methods for preparing a wide range of novel and unconventional polymer zwitterions (J. Am.
+Chem.
+Soc.
+2021 and ACS MacroLetters 2021).
+We enjoy working simultaneously along several segments of synthetic chemistry which altogether imparts a collaborative spirit to our group and its activities.

 Examples of @Emrickgroup research